Thomas Hare (MP)

 At the 1713 Hare was returned as Member of Parliament for Truro.
 He opposed the Hanoverian Succession, and in June was awarded a post as first register and clerk of the crown in Barbados.
-On the accession of King George I he was deprived of his post.
+On the accession of George I of Great Britain, Hare was deprived of his post.
 He faced impeachment as a member of the previous administration and did not stand for parliament in 1715.
 He succeeded his brother Ralph as 4th Baronet on 22 September 1732.

 He died on 21 February 1760, having married Rosamond, the daughter of Charles Newby of Hooton, Yorkshire.
 He left 2 daughters and was therefore succeeded by his younger brother George.
 George died unmarried four years later and the baronetcy then became extinct (although revived in 1818).
 Stow Hall passed to their sister Mary (married to Thomas Leigh) and her descendants, who later changed their name to Hare.